The Giving Tree: Criticism and controversy

 Elizabeth Bird, writing for the School Library Journal, described The Giving Tree as "one of the most divisive books in children's literature".
 Criticism revolves about the depiction of the relationship between the boy and the tree.

 Winter Prosapio said that the boy never thanks the tree for its gifts.
 In an interview with Horn Book Magazine, Phyllis J. Fogelman, an editor with Harper & Row, said the book is "about a sadomasochistic relationship" and "elevates masochism to the level of a good", which mirrors Mary Daly's analysis in Gyn/Ecology: the Metaethics of Radical Feminism.

 One college instructor discovered that the book caused both male and female remedial reading students to be angry because they felt that the boy exploited the tree.
-For teaching purposes, he paired the book with a short story by Andre Dubus entitled "The Fat Girl" because its plot can be described as The Giving Tree "in reverse."
+For teaching purposes, he paired the book with a short story by Andre Dubus entitled "The Fat Girl" because its plot can be described as The Giving Tree "in reverse".

-Some readers may interpret the book against the wider background of Silverstein's interactions with women, e.g., that he frequented the Playboy Mansion and Playboy Clubs, and allegedly, according to his biography A Boy Named Shel, slept with hundreds, perhaps thousands of women.

-Christopher Westley writing for the Mises Institute describes the tree-boy relationship as similar to a socialist or communist government that extracts far too much from its citizens while not providing anything back in return.
-He describes this unsustainable and parasitic relationship as something toxic and ought to be avoided at all costs; regardless of whether on an individual level, such as two lovers, or a parent and child, or on the level of voter to his or her government.

-Ruth Margalit further relayed the damaging message that mothers sometimes have by receiving The Giving Tree as a gift; she quotes children's-book author Laurel Snyder who said, "When you give a new mother ten copies of ‘The Giving Tree,’ it does send a message to the mother that we are supposed to be this person."
+Ruth Margalit further relayed the damaging message that mothers sometimes have by receiving The Giving Tree as a gift; she quotes children's book author Laurel Snyder who said, "When you give a new mother ten copies of 'The Giving Tree,' it does send a message to the mother that we are supposed to be this person."

+In 2020, playwright Topher Payne released an alternate ending for the book, which he called The Tree Who Set Healthy Boundaries, with art in the style of the original.
+In Payne's version, after the boy requests that the tree give him her branches so that he can make a house, the tree explains that "proper boundaries must be established for a healthy relationship."
+The boy and the tree remain friends, and eventually go into business together, with the boy selling apple pies made from the tree's fruit.
+Payne subsequently explained that he had found The Giving Tree problematic ever since reading it as a child, "because the boy was such an unlikeable character."

 Author's photograph

 The photograph of Silverstein on the back cover of the book has attracted negative attention, with some people finding it frightening.

-This photograph and the attention it received was touched upon in the children's novel Diary of a Wimpy Kid: The Last Straw by author Jeff Kinney.
-Protagonist Greg Heffley states that the photograph of Silverstein on the back cover of The Giving Tree terrified him as a child, and that his father would exploit this fear, saying to his son that if he got out of bed at night, he would "probably run into Shel Silverstein in the hallway".